timmcginley/Agile/Assignments/A5/README.md

 3. Your solution + tests/methodology (A3)
 4. Your reflections (A4)

-You don't have to hand in your presentation, but you will be given an assignment during the presentation, which you have to hand in (this will be presented at the beginning of the presentation day).
+You don't have to hand in your presentation, but you will be given an assignment (passive feedback) during the presentation, which you have to hand in (this will be presented at the beginning of the presentation day).